MarcDiethelm/terrific-modules/modules/Media-Event/README.md

 Depends on Enquire.js and for older browsers a matchMedia/matchMedia.addListener polyfill.
 Both are already present in `lib/`.

-Connector callbacks receive a simple data object containing two properties:
+The connector callback `onViewportChange` receives a simple data object containing two properties:
 - `query` {Object}
     - `query.name` contains the viewport name
     - `query.string` the matched media query.